Miolus/invitechecker-docs/docs/leaderboards.md

 **Syntax**

-ˋˋˋ
+´´´
 leaderboard style : Fast
-ˋˋˋ
+´´´

->!
-Leaderboards don't show users with only bonus invites right now, this will change soon.
+!> Leaderboards don't show users with only bonus invites right now, this will change soon.